yubozhao/kfserving/docs/samples/bentoml/README.md

 docker push $docker_username/iris-classifier
 ```

-BentoML's REST interface is different than the Tensorflow V1 HTTP API that KFServing
+*Note: BentoML's REST interface is different than the Tensorflow V1 HTTP API that
-expects.
-Requests send directly to the prediction service and bypass the top-level
+KFServing expects.
+Requests send directly to the prediction service and bypass the
-InferenceService.
+top-level InferenceService.*

-*Note: Support for KFserving V2 prediction protocol with BentoML is coming soon.*
+*Support for KFserving V2 prediction protocol with BentoML is coming soon.*

-Replace the `{docker_username}` with your Docker Hub user name and save to a file named
+Replace the `{docker_username}` with your Docker Hub username and save the code to a
-`bentoml.yaml`:
+file named `bentoml.yaml`:

 ```yaml
 apiVersion: serving.kubeflow.org/v1alpha2